 Caponigro holds a Masters in Divinity degree from the University of Chicago, and a BA in Government and International Studies from Notre Dame.
 He received a Certificate of Executive Management from the Mendoza College of Business at Notre Dame and a Certificate in Community Engagement from Virginia Tech.
-With experience as a faith-based community organizer early in his career, Caponigro was the founding director of the RCLC, a sixteen-year-old educational partnership between the university and South Bend’s Northeast Neighborhood.
+With experience as a faith-based community organizer early in his career, Caponigro was the founding director of the RCLC, a twenty-year-old educational partnership between the university and South Bend’s Northeast Neighborhood.

 The commitment of the RCLC to improve educational opportunities for diverse, low income children and families has given rise to a variety of other programs.
 In addition to after-school tutoring, under Caponigro’s leadership the Center was awarded federal, state and local grants to foster award-winning programs such as the Robinson Shakespeare Company, a competitive Lego Robotics team, and a high school business development and entrepreneurship program.
 An estimated 500 Notre Dame students engage in RCLC programming each year; of these, over100 students work weekly in after-school tutoring.

-Jay is a resident of South Bend, Indiana, where he lives with his wife Lyn, and four children.
+Jay is a resident of South Bend, Indiana, where he lives with his wife Lyn, and children.
 Jay and his family are members of St. Joseph’s Parish.